Mosque

 Some of the best hampers from our Hari Raya collections which are highly rated by customers are listed below:-

-1. HARI RAYA – THE GRANDE
+1. HOLIDAY – THE GRANDE

 This hamper filled with chocolates and cookies can be a great way for you to celebrate Hari Raya Puasa with your chocolate-loving friends and family members.

-2. HARI RAYA – MIRACLE
+2. HOLIDAY – MIRACLE

 Full of chocolates and delicious snacks this hamper can be an excellent way for you to leave a great impression on your workplace friends and associates.

-3. HARI RAYA – MAJESTIC
+3. HOLIDAYS – MAJESTIC

 Express your happiness by spreading bright wishes with this hamper.
 This hamper will not only make your festival more momentous but will also help you earn respect and affection in the hearts of your loved ones.